WHAT SIZE DO I NEED?

 Don’t cut, carve the perfect slide!
 We made a slide that tapers inside to maintain a snug feel all the way down your finger.
 The added benefit is thicker walls for extra weight and sustain.
 A cutaway at the second knuckle helps maintain finger bendability and prevents pinching.
 Lastly, the flat finger rest is more stable than resting on a round surface.

-The Aged Brass Rock Slide is done with a 3 step recipe of destruction.
-They are all done by hand so no two look alike.
+Aged Brass Rock Slides are all done by hand so no two look alike.
 There is no sanding, dinging, or scuffing involved so the surface is smooth, not scratchy.
 It’s a satin finish vs. the high gloss polished finish.
-Basically it sounds like a brass slide that has been played for a few years.
+It sounds the same as the polished version and the patina will wear off with use.